 Whether or not you should be paid a casual loading will depend on your employment arrangement.

-- Make requests for flexible working arrangements
+- ask for flexible working arrangements

-- Take parental leave
+- take parental leave.

 Casual work offers more flexible work hours than other forms of employment, but the permanency of your job is less certain.